Prodaturu/Obsidian/3 - Main Notes/C++/Operator Overloading in C++.md

 - Extending the functionality of existing C++ operators to work with custom class objects in a meaningful way
 - Making operators like `+`, `-`, `==`, etc., work with your own classes
 	- by defining what these operations should do for your specific data types.
+- Makes custom types feel as natural and intuitive to use as built-in types.

 ## Syntax